Fetal Development: Week by Week

-- The embryo implants itself on the wall of the uterus.
+- The embryo implants in the endometrium.

 - A neural tube forms; it will ultimately become the brain and spinal cord.